Browne1997/Browne-et-al.-2022/README.md

   3. Transform .JSON generated detections (darknet detector demo) into a readable .csv format for classifier performance analysis (4.): save_data.py

 Data outputs are individually saved frame from the darknet detector, denoting the object detected within the image is done with a bounding box and a confidence score.
 Additionally a .csv file is produce with every detection made and at which time within the video and frame number.

-* Not deinterlacing not required (expand); if skipped video can be interpreted at XX FPS and to turn this off comment out line X in script X usng a '#' key. *

 # 4. Computer vision metrics used in Methods: Calculating classifier performance in detecting areas of presence-absence and individual counts S. fragilissima